Chen-XueWen/AutoSurveyClaw/README.md

 AutoSurveyClaw is an autonomous pipeline that transforms a research topic into a publication-ready survey paper.
 Specify a topic, configure your LLM, and the pipeline handles literature search, synthesis, taxonomy generation, multi-pass drafting, peer review simulation, and LaTeX export — fully unattended.

+Special thanks to the [AutoResearchClaw repository](https://github.com/aiming-lab/AutoResearchClaw) team.
+Their design serves as the foundation for this repository and is integral to its functionality.

 ---

 ## Features